 In the early morning hours of January 7th, the Indians attacked Fort Rankin.
 While the majority of the Indians concealed themselves in some sandhills a short distance from the fort, Cheyenne Chief Big Crow and about ten of his warriors charged the fort and then quickly retreated.
 In response, Captain Nicholas O’Brien led a 60-man cavalry troop out of the fort to chase the would-be attackers.

-Little did the soldiers know, that about three miles from the fort, up to 1000 warriors were hidden in the nearby bluffs.
-Lucky for O’Brien and most of his men, some of the young Indian warriors fired prematurely, alerting him of the large group waiting.
+Little did the soldiers know that about three miles from the fort, up to 1000 warriors were hidden in the nearby bluffs.
+Lucky for O’Brien and most of his men, some young Indian warriors fired prematurely, alerting him of the large group waiting.
 Turning tail, the troops fled back to the fort with the Indians in pursuit, cutting off some of the soldiers before they reached the safety of the fort.
 Of those who hadn’t reached the fort, they dismounted to defend themselves.
 In the battle, 14 soldiers and four civilians were killed.
 Captain O’Brien and the rest of his men made it back to shelter in the fort.

-As the remaining troops prepared to defend the fort against further attack, the Indians raced up the Platte River to the undefended settlement of Julesburg where they looted the stage station, store, and a warehouse, carrying away a large amount of plunder.
+As the remaining troops prepared to defend the fort against further attack, the Indians raced up the Platte River to the undefended settlement of Julesburg, where they looted the stage station, store, and warehouse, carrying away a large amount of plunder.
 Within three days, the warriors had returned to their camp at Cherry Creek, Kansas where they distributed the desperately needed goods.
-The encampment was soon was a scene of great feasting and dancing.
+The encampment was soon a scene of great feasting and dancing.

-In response to the attack on Fort Rankin, General Robert Byington Mitchell gathered together 640 cavalry, a battery of howitzers, and some 200 supply wagons at Cottonwood Springs which was located near present-day North Platte, Nebraska.
+In response to the attack on Fort Rankin, General Robert Byington Mitchell gathered 640 cavalry, a battery of howitzers, and some 200 supply wagons at Cottonwood Springs, which was located near present-day North Platte, Nebraska.
 He then marched southwest to find and punish the Indians who had attacked Julesburg.
 On January 19th, he found their camp on Cherry Creek, but the Indians had departed several days previously.
-The weather was bitterly cold and with more than 50 of his soldiers incapacitated by frostbite, Byington gave up the chase and returned to his base.
+The weather was bitterly cold, and with more than 50 of his soldiers incapacitated by frostbite, Byington gave up the chase and returned to his base.